shd101wyy/markdown-preview-enhanced/docs/diagrams.md

 ---

-If you don't want to render graphs but only display code block, then you can add `{code_block=true}` like blow:
+If you don't want to render graphs but only display code block, then you can add `{code_block=true}` like below:

     ```mermaid {code_block=true}
     // your mermaid code here